Last updated on December 14th, 2025

 About Valley of Fire State Park

-The Valley of Fire State Park is Nevada’s oldest and largest state park, covering over 40,000 acres.
+The Valley of Fire State Park is Nevada’s first state park and largest state park, covering over 40,000 acres.
 While the park became an official state park in the 1930’s, in the 1920’s someone drove through the park at sunset and thought it looked like the entire valley was on fire, inspiring the park’s name.
 And they were right!

 As you drive up to the park, you’re surrounded by the tan desert landscape.
 Then suddenly BAM!, you’re greeted with the bright red Aztec sandstone that makes up the park.
 Giving it a fiery appearance.
 It feels like another world!

-The park costs $10/car to enter, but it’s well worth it!
+The park is open daily and the entrance fee is $10/car, but it’s well worth it!
 And the best part?
-You don’t even have to walk far from your car for most of the main sights.
+It’s only a short walk from your car for most of the main sights, as they’re right on the main roads.
 This makes it extremely friendly for all ages and activity levels, as well as timeframes (and it’s dog friendly!).

-Many of the top things to do at Valley of Fire State Park are quick roadside stops.
+Many of the top things to do at Valley of Fire State Park are quick roadside stops, not so many hiking trails.
 Whether it’s a cool rock formation or a quick canyon stroll.
 Some of the best sights are the views from your window.
 We explored the park in 3-4 hours, including lots of photo breaks, and felt like we got to see almost everything!
+It was one of our favorite state parks in all of the United States!

 Where is Valley of Fire located?